OAGi/Score/docs/user_guide/index.rst

 To find reuses for an individual BIE:

-1. On the top menu of the page, click “BIE” option.
+1. On the top menu of the page, click "BIE" option.

-2. Choose option “View/Edit BIE” from the drop-down list.
+2. Choose option "View/Edit BIE" from the drop-down list.

 3. Locate the BIE you want.

-4. Click on the three-dot ellipsis on the right of the BIE, then click option “Find Usage”.
+4. Click on the three-dot ellipsis on the right of the BIE, then click option "Find Usage".

 5. In the returned dialog, the reusing BIEs are listed.
 Click on the property term of a reusing BIE in order to view its details in a new